BenoitBlaysat/OpenLSA/README.md

 - Adding the deconvolution algorithm.

 ## License
-These python codes can be used for non-profit academic research only.
-They are distributed under the terms of the GNU General Public License v3.
+These python codes are distributed under the terms of the GNU General Public License v3.